MEET THE TEAM

 Hallie Shafer

-Hallie is the designer behind the wheel of She Ceramics.
+Hallie is a co-founder of BSCH and the artist behind the wheel of She Ceramics.
 She has a BFA with a concentration in Ceramics from Clemson University.

 Genna Williams